Greening Bernal One Project at a Time

 Recently, I sat down with Jorge Romero-Lozano.
-He is currently undertaking several greening projects around Bernal Heights and beyond.
+He is currently undertaking several Greening Projects around Bernal Heights and beyond.

 What inspired you to launch Greening Projects?